nico06266/mlflow_hands_on/README.md

 # mlflow_hands_on
 MLflow hands on with focus on MLflow tracking.

+#### Folder structure
+Add the empty folder models and input_data

 #### Data
 Data available at : https://archive.ics.uci.edu/ml/datasets/combined+cycle+power+plant
-The different years should be stacked, and columns renamed as in the notebook.
+The different years should be stacked, and columns renamed as in the notebook

 #### Environment
 Create the environement running :